 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Backpacking in Tokyo will bring you ample opportunities to participate in debauchery, and it is very important to have fun, let loose, and get a bit wild at times.
 Most backpacking trips I have been on across the world have included at least a few mornings where I wake up knowing I went too far.

 There are some things that will put you in the category of a straight up jackass if you do them.
 Being super loud and obnoxious in a tiny hostel at 3 AM is a classic rookie backpacker mistake.

-Reduce your plastic footprint: Perhaps the best thing you can do for our planet is to make sure you do NOT add to the plastic problem all over the world.
+Reduce your plastic footprint: Perhaps the best thing you can do for our planet is become a responsible traveler and make sure you do NOT add to the plastic problem all over the world.